The Mad Ship

-The Mad Ship is a book by American writer Robin Hobb, the second in her Liveship Traders Trilogy.
-It appeared in the United States as simply Mad Ship.
+The Mad Ship is a 1999 fantasy novel by American writer Robin Hobb, the second in her Liveship Traders Trilogy, which itself is the second trilogy of her 16-book Realm of the Elderlings series.
+The title appeared in the United States as simply Mad Ship.

 Plot

 Aboard Vivacia, Wintrow saves Kennit's life by amputating the infected part of his leg.
 Kennit quickly charms Vivacia and she comes to believe in Kennit and his goal of becoming King of the Pirate Isles, aiding him in his piracy against slavers.
 Wintrow is wary of Vivacia's growing attachment to Kennit, but comes to believe in him as well, and bonds with Etta.
 Kennit imprisons Kyle on the secret isle where his mother lives in seclusion.
 Kennit was taken prisoner as a child by Igrot the pirate, who killed Kennit's father, cut out his mother's tongue, and made Kennit a pirate and abused him, a past which he hides from all.

 Althea serves aboard the liveship Ophelia, which returns to Bingtown.
 Captain Tenira attempts to resist the Chalcedean galley that serves the Satrap and collects his taxes.
 This heightens political tensions in Bingtown as more of the Old Traders consider rebelling against the Satrap and his Chalcedean mercenaries.
 Althea returns to her family to attempt to repair their relationship.

 Brashen, serving with a pirate ship, learns in Divvytown that Kennit has captured Vivacia.
 He returns to Bingtown to inform the Vestrit family.
 Ronica, Keffria, Althea, and Malta decide to put aside their differences to work on rescuing the ship.
 Malta appeals to Reyn Khuprus to help save her father, but he has his own problems.
 The Khuprus family owns the last Wizardwood log in the Rain Wilds, and Reyn has formed a psychic connection with the ancient dragon trapped within it.
 The dragon torments Reyn's dreams, attempting to convince him to set it free.

 Brashen, Althea, and Amber come up with a plan to refit the mad liveship Paragon and sail him after Vivacia.
 They purchase Paragon and gather a crew before setting off for the pirate isles with Brashen as captain, Althea as second mate, and Amber aboard, but there is a high risk that Paragon will kill the crew.

 In Jamailia, Serilla is a Heart Companion to the Satrap Cosgo and an expert of Bingtown history.
 The lazy, pleasure-seeking Satrap is cruel to anyone that does not flatter him, increasingly influenced by Chalcedeans, and uninterested in politics.
 The Satrap plans a trip to Bingtown and sets sail with Serilla; Serilla hopes to escape there to have a life free of him.
 When Serilla continues to criticize the Satrap, he gives her over to the Chalcedean captain to be held captive and raped.
 When the Satrap falls ill, Serilla coerces him into signing a document that gives her his full political authority in Bingtown.